Give us this day, May 16, our daily Elvis

 Comedian/actor (Taxi, Heartbeeps, In God We Tru$t, God Told Me To) Andy Kaufman died of lung cancer at the age of 35.

 A royalty check for $6.5 million from sales of “We Are The World” was handed over to the USA for Africa Foundation by Columbia Records.
 The total raised would eventually exceed $50 million.
+Blogger Nina recalls -None of the charity was effective and corrupt governments and military groups took the money and the food aid.

 Bobby Ewing, played by actor Patrick Duffy, came back from the dead on CBS-TV’s “Dallas.”